bashiransari/ConfigUtil/README.md

            this.LoadConfiguration();//loads the configuration from app.config file (appSettings section) }
     }

- * You can use other sources instead of app.config too, [[click here to see Config Sources|Config-Sources]]
+ * You can use other sources instead of app.config too, see Config Sources on wiki .
- * ConfigUtil supports most of common data types, to see list of supported data types [[click here|Supported-Datatypes]]
+ * ConfigUtil supports most of common data types, to see list of supported data types see Supported Datatypes on wiki .
+ * See wiki pages for more information.